Contractor from Denver, Colorado

 Just get that first deal under your belt.
 After that the adrenaline kicks in and you wonder why it took you so long to get that first deal completed.
 As more deals roll across the closing table - it gets better and better.

-Residential Real Estate Agent from Pasadena, Texas
+Involved In Real Estate from Pasadena, Texas

 *from personal experience*